QuadCtrl/quad-ctrl/README.md

 (\*) some difficulties

 As we can see, the model is robust to limited perturbations in time or intensity but the full-DRL controlled drone does not compensate a persistent high magnitude noise.
-The PID Controller is clearly the winner and maybe is even quite intuitive that an hybrid approach between Control Theory and AI is the smartest choice.
+The PID Controller is clearly the winner and maybe is even quite intuitive that a hybrid approach between Control Theory and AI is the smartest choice.
 It relies on both the advantages of a strong domain knowledge and the great Deep Learning power of overcoming the human limits in finding a perfect tuning (in just one hour training!).

 ## Authors
 * [**Alessandro Maggio**](alessandro.maggio5@studio.unibo.it)